Frequently Asked Questions

 Only vehicles with an assigned UHM Zone 1 parking pass are allowed to park in our lot.
 If you park illegally, you may be subject to a $40.00 parking ticket.

-Supervised drop-off starts at 7:30 am.
+Morning drop-off starts at 7:30 am.
 Students who arrive earlier may wait in the courtyard area, but will not be supervised.

-Morning only Core Program students must be picked up by 12:25 pm.
-Afternoon/Full Day Core Program and Summer Adventure students must be picked up by 3:45 pm.
+Morning-only Core Program students must be picked up by 12:25 pm.
+Afternoon/Full-Day Core Program and Summer Adventure students must be picked up by 3:45 pm.
 Students enrolled in the After-School Program must be picked up by 5:30 pm.
 Fees will apply for late pick-up.